Ar1f007/unLens/README.md

 It is a simple single page react application mainly focusing on routing and authentication.
 I built this on firebase authentication practice purpose.

-This project focuses on photography as a service.
+This project is about photography as a service.

 ## Features / what is included in this project